tytydraco/yessleep/out/She_likes_to_play_There_will_be_several_nights_of_games.md

 She stepped closer.
 "Stay with me and play," she whispered.

 "You're from the sorority," I said, trying to stay calm.
 No reason to be afraid.
-After all, there was a naked woman about my age, maybe a few years older, standing right in front of me.
+After all, there was a beautiful woman about my age, maybe a few years older, standing right in front of me.
 What WAS there to be afraid of?
 "You're a part of them, right?"

 "Sorority?" she giggled.
 "I'm not interested.
 I'd rather make *you* a part of *me."*